Teja-Chittamuri/Java-springboot-appcode/README.md

 5. Set up Argo CD:

-    5.1 Install and configure Argo CD using K8s opeartors on the Kubernetes cluster. https://operatorhub.io/operator/argocd-operatorusing -- Recommended way of doing
+    5.1 Install and configure Argo CD using K8s opeartors on the Kubernetes cluster.

+          https://operatorhub.io/operator/argocd-operatorusing -- Recommended way of doing

-            https://medium.com/@mehmetodabashi/installing-argocd-on-minikube-and-deploying-a-test-application-caa68ec55fbf   -- Simplest way of doing
+          https://medium.com/@mehmetodabashi/installing-argocd-on-minikube-and-deploying-a-test-application-caa68ec55fbf   -- Simplest way of doing(Testing purpose)

     5.2 Set up a Git repository for Argo CD to track the changes and sync the Kubernetes manifests accordingly.

-7. Run the Jenkins pipeline:
+6. Run the Jenkins pipeline:

-   7.1 Configure Github webhooks which will automatically detect the change in src code and trigger the Jenkins pipeline to start the CI/CD process for the Java application.
+   6.1 Configure Github webhooks which will automatically detect the change in src code and trigger the Jenkins pipeline to start the CI/CD process for the Java application.

-   7.2 Monitor the pipeline stages and fix any issues that arise.
+   6.2 Monitor the pipeline stages and fix any issues that arise.